 Mel Herbert is Australian by birth, which is why he talks funny, and went to medical school at Monash University in Melbourne.
 Now that he’s an American, he serves as an attending physician and Professor of Emergency Medicine at the Keck School of Medicine of USC at the LAC+USC Medical Center in Los Angeles.
 Dr. Herbert is an internationally recognized and award winning educator in Emergency Medicine who is owner and editor of EM:RAP, an Emergency Medicine focused audio program.
-Since it’s inception in 2001, EM:RAP has used its successful blending of hard hitting clinical medical education with classy poop jokes to become the largest continuing medical education program in the world, with over 20,000 subscribers.
-He started and chaired Essentials of Emergency Medicine, Emergency Medicine’s largest live conference for 15 years, and he co-founded HIPPO Education in 2011, creating the largest EM and PA online board review courses in the world.
+Since it’s inception in 2001, EM:RAP has used its successful blending of hard hitting clinical medical education with classy poop jokes to become the largest continuing medical education program in the world, with over 30,000 subscribers.

 Producer, Sound Designer, Writer and Co-Host of "Shabam!"